Docs / Policies & Filtering / Security categories

 Security categories

-Threat-focused category reference.
-The Security categories block known malicious infrastructure: malware, phishing, command-and-control, compromised hosts, and more.
+Threat-focused category reference: the Security categories block malware, phishing, command-and-control, compromised hosts, and other malicious infrastructure.

 Updated Aug 23, 2025 • 2 min read